pvass24/k8s-kadence/flask-app-v3/README.md

 4. **View the metrics:**

    Enter https://localhost:3000/metrics to view your apps metrics.
-   You should try reloading the https://localhost:3000 page to simulate users connecting to your application.
+   You should try reloading the https://localhost:3000 page a few times to simulate users connecting to your application.